gageb3/agile-handoffs-article/agile-handoffs-nodejs.md

 # Agile Handoffs While Building a Node.js App

-When working on a full stack Node.js app, one of the most useful habits I discovered is the **Agile handoff** — especially the idea of handing off work to your future self.
+When working on a full stack Node.js app, one of the most useful habits I discovered is the **Agile handoff**, which is the idea of handing off work to your future self.
 This practice helps me restart coding faster and avoid wasting time remembering what I was doing.

 ---